Kallbrig/IMDB-Scraper/README.md

 # IMDB-Scraper
-Scapes the popular movie list from IMDB
+Scapes popular movie lists from IMDB and stores them as CSV's